SeunA88/Generating-insights-about-Deforestation-across-regions-using-SQL/README.md

 - **The income groups of countries having total area ranging from 75,000 to 150,000 square meter**.

 To generate this insight the following steps were carried out:
-1. Two datasets were used; Land_area and Region_ dataset.
+1. Two datasets were used; Land_area and Regions_ dataset.
 2. The total area in square miles column was checked for presence of null values.
 3. All null values were replaced with the average total area in square miles.
 4. Then the two datasets were joined using JOIN function and filtered to get the results.